uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/guidance.md

 	You won't have to pay for your SKE course and you may be eligible for a bursary.
 </p>
 <p>
-	Your training provider will decide the course duration (between 8 and 28 weeks.
-This will depend on the required knowledge you need.
+	Your training provider will decide the course duration (between 8 and 28 weeks).
+This will depend on the knowledge you need.
 </p>
 <p>
 	SKE courses can be completed before or alongside your teacher training and are available to study full-time or part-time, classroom-based or online.